kiakeshmiri/Mean-mad/README.md

 dotnet restore
 dotnet watch run
 ```
-Angular application (which is still ruiing on development server - port 4200) should work without any problem.
+Angular application (which is still running on port 4200) should work without any problem.
+As a matter of fact it should not even notice the switch.
 Now you are using the same database, same data but using dotnetcore vs NodeJS.
 KABOOM!

+## Performance Comparison

+I'll share my official statistics in near future but initially it's obvious that nodejs is a clear winner but it's too early to declare the winner.
+Http performance is not everything that we should care about, besides dotnetcore performance is very good compared to standard dotnet but still behind golang servers.

+Dotnetcore advantage is support of microsoft and they are improving it and making it better and faster everyday.
+In addition to that for complex/big applications dotnetcore is a clear winner.
+There are tons of available middlewares for dotnetcore and enterprise coding / maintenance reduces overall costs.

 Enjoy the demo.